JasonAntonino/PetClinic_Final_Project/README.md

 # Risk Assessment

 The risk assessment enabled us to foresee and address any problems.
-Our risk assessment was continuosly updated, throughout the day the Scrum master would ask if any possible thoughts of risks had occurred whilst working.
+Our risk assessment was continuously updated, throughout the day the Scrum master would ask if any possible thoughts of risks had occurred whilst working.
 If they had, they were added to the risk assessment.
 For example, later in the project we realised that using Docker swarm with Jenkins could relate in sensitive information being pushed to Github.
 Below, you can see our risk assessment early along in the project.
 However, click [here](https://qalearning-my.sharepoint.com/:x:/g/personal/sstewart_qa_com/EQ4FxXqWGNZClIU_0_Z0280Bp6metj3K_4pN2sDVzWym7Q?e=GgMns5) to see the full risk assessment.